background

 How Does Expansion Revenue Work?

-The expansion revenue measures the value that a SaaS or software-based company retrieves from its existing customer base across a specified period.
+Expansion revenue measures the value that a SaaS or software-based company retrieves from its existing customer base over a specified period.

-While the time frame to analyze a SaaS company’s expansion revenue can either be on a monthly or annual basis, the former is far more common.
+While the time frame for analyzing a SaaS company’s expansion revenue can be monthly or annual, the former is far more common.

 Why?
 SaaS businesses must identify and capitalize on opportunities that emerge in the market in real-time by frequently analyzing and monitoring the expansion MRR, a necessity to operate in competitive markets.